hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ### Pagination

 Use pagination to break down the filtered data set into pages.
-For more details refer to the [Pagination](/components/pagination) guidelines.
+For more details, refer to the [Pagination](/components/pagination) guidelines.

 ![Pagination example](/assets/patterns/filter-patterns/pagination-layout.png)